HeartWareDK/MultiCheckListBox/README.md

   Specifies the CheckBoxNo that is toggled on keyboard (Space bar) toggling.
   Default = 0 (the first CheckBox).

+  Set it to -1 to disable keyboard toggling (Space key will not be processed)

   AutoAdvance
   -----------
   Specifies whether or not the selection bar advances to the next visible item